panosyf/Hexagonal-Architecture-Server/README.md

 The application is organized into several distinct layers:

-- **Domain Layer**: Contains the core business logic, independent of any external systems.
+- **Core Layer**: Contains the core business logic, independent of any external systems.
 - **Application Layer**: Acts as the intermediary between the domain logic and the outer layers.
-- **Adapters**: External systems such as databases, APIs, and other services interact with the core system through well-defined adapters.
+- **Infra**: External systems such as databases, API Controllers, and other services interact with the core system through well-defined adapters.
-- **Ports**: Interfaces that define the contracts for interactions with external services, ensuring loose coupling and scalability.

 This separation enables testing and evolving each component independently while maintaining a well-organized system architecture.